Assigning OpenVPN Interfaces¶

 Warning

-Do not use this automatic gateway for static routes.
-Use the Remote Network field in the VPN configuration.
-Defining a static route using the automatic OpenVPN gateway will not work properly.
+Do not use this automatic gateway for static routes, use the Remote Network field in the VPN configuration instead.
+Automatic gateways for assigned OpenVPN interfaces do not work properly for static routes.

 NAT with OpenVPN¶

-When the OpenVPN interface is assigned NAT rules can also be applied the same as with any other interface.
-This is useful when connecting two conflicting subnets or for making NAT rules specific to this one VPN connection (outbound NAT, port forwards, or 1:1 NAT)
+Assigned OpenVPN interfaces can utilize any type of NAT rules.
+This is useful when connecting two conflicting subnets or for making NAT rules specific to this a single VPN connection (outbound NAT, port forwards, or 1:1 NAT)